BIO-AEROGEL SPECULATIONS

 the location of the array judiciously, since these life forms might avoid

-cities and cities downwind areas, might avoid (or be attracted to) bodies
+cities and cities downwind plumes, might avoid (or be attracted to) bodies

 of water, power lines, the turbulence of highways and their downwind